Honeymoon Hotel (1934 film)

 Honeymoon Hotel is a 1934 Warner Bros.
 Merrie Melodies cartoon directed by Earl Duvall.
 The short was released on February 17, 1934.

 The film was supervised by Earl Duvall.
 The characters were animated by Jack King, Frank Tipper, both credited, Bob Clampett, Paul Fennell, Chuck Jones and Frank Tashlin, final four uncredited.
 The music score was composed by Bernard Brown (solely credited) and Norman Spencer (solely uncredited).
 The sound was solely recorded by Bernard Brown in the uncredited.
-Production number 6125.

 Plot

-The cartoon follows a male and female bug/insect who check into a hotel which catches on fire.
+Set in the small town of "Bugtown", the cartoon follows a pair of male and female lovebugs on their honeymoon.
+They check into a hotel which catches on fire.

+They manage to escape the fire and head back home to safety.
+The firefighters of Bugtown end up putting out the fire, but the hotel is fully destroyed.

 Music

 The song "Honeymoon Hotel" (by Al Dubin and Harry Warren) was originally introduced in the 1933 Warner Bros. film Footlight Parade.
 This short appears on the DVD release of that film.

 Color process

-The film is notable for being the first Warner Bros. cartoon produced in color.
+The film is notable for being the first Warner Bros cartoon produced in color.
 It used Cinecolor since Walt Disney had exclusive rights to the Technicolor process.
 There was only one other Merrie Melodies cartoon produced in Cinecolor (Beauty and the Beast) before the series went briefly back to black-and-white.
 Later, the Merrie Melodies moved to Technicolor, though the Looney Tunes continued to be produced in black-and-white until 1943.
 Cinecolor would make a return in several late 1940s Looney Tunes and Merrie Melodies shorts.